 Minimum capital requirements

-The BCRA has also worked during the past few years on the implementation of policies aiming to comply with Basel III guidelines, designing a roadmap for this purpose.
-It has established regulations regarding the liquidity coverage ratio (LCR), LCR monitoring tools, and introducing Basel principles for liquidity risk management and supervision.
+During the past few years, the BCRA has also worked on the implementation of policies aiming to comply with Basel III guidelines, designing a roadmap for this purpose.
+It has established regulations regarding the liquidity coverage ratio (LCR), LCR monitoring tools and introducing Basel principles for liquidity risk management and supervision.

 In that sense, the BCRA has stated that the minimum legal capital requirement for financial entities should be equal to the greater value resulting from a comparison between the applicable basic requirement (corresponding to the type of entity) and the sum of those requirements determined by credit and market risk, as well as the operational risk.

 The minimum legal capital requirement may be increased by 1 per cent in relation to certain assets if the financial institution is considered systemically important.
-Furthermore, when banks act as a custody or registry agent, exigencies are higher.
+Furthermore, when banks act as custody or registry agents, these requirements are higher.

 To verify compliance with the minimum capital requirements, the paid-in capital to be considered shall be the computable regulatory capital (RPC).